6 Steps to Fix Humming Garbage Disposals

 - Feed power back to the garbage disposal unit and check if normal function has been restored.
 Take note if you can still hear a humming or buzzing sound coming from the unit;

 - If this process does not work, there may be other reasons why you are experiencing problems with your garbage disposal unit.
-Go ahead and call an Orange County plumber.
+Go ahead and call a plumber in Orange County.

 Other Causes of Humming